GNOME/librsvg/COMPILING.md

 `--release` to the Cargo command line by default.

-Developers can request a debug build of the Rust sub-library by passing `--enable-debug` to the `configure` script.
+Developers can request a debug build of the Rust sub-library by passing `--enable-debug` to the `configure` script, or by setting the `LIBRSVG_DEBUG=yes` environment variable before calling `configure`.
 This will omit the `--release` option from Cargo, so that it will build the Rust sub-library in debug mode.

+In case both the environment variable and the command-line option are specified, the command-line option overrides the env var.

 # Cross-compilation